Partha-dev1/Azure-Ai-Source/readme.md

 #IMAGE-ANALYSIS
 This code demonstrates how to use the Azure AI Vision API to analyze images and remove backgrounds.
 The code performs image analysis to detect captions, tags, objects, and people, and then removes the background from the image using Azure’s computer vision capabilities.

-Features:

-Image Analysis: Analyzes an image to detect captions, dense captions, tags, objects, and people.
+Features:Image Analysis: Analyzes an image to detect captions, dense captions, tags, objects, and people.

 Background Removal: Removes the background of an image, saving the processed image locally.

 Prerequisites
 Python 3.7+
 Azure subscription with AI Vision services enabled